Northern Plains National Heritage Area

 Northern Plains National Heritage Area is a federally designated National Heritage Area along an 80 mi length of the Missouri River in central North Dakota.
 The heritage area promotes and interprets the scenic, cultural and historic heritage of the region.
 It extends from Knife River Indian Villages National Historic Site to Huff Indian Village State Historic Site The area interprets the history of the Three Affiliated Tribes, the passage of the Lewis and Clark Expedition, the fur trade, steamboats on the Missouri and Fort Abraham Lincoln.
 It also interprets the area's association with the Northern Pacific Railroad, as well as the area's heritage in agriculture and energy production.

 The Northern Plains National Heritage Area comprises portions of Burleigh, Morton, Mercer, McLean and Oliver counties.

 Northern Plains National Heritage Area was established by the Omnibus Public Land Management Act of 2009.

+Heritage sites

+The Heritage Area includes the following sites: